rhoticity/tpg-roadtrip-bingo/prompts.md

 - Produce stand (farmers' markets count)
 - Advertisement for a personal injury lawyer/firm
 - Any farm equipment
-- Any war or veterans' memorial
-- Sporting event center for any sport
 - A windsock (decorative or functional)
 - A windmill (decorative or functional)
+- A well (decorative or functional)
 - Any depiction of or a live bald eagle
+- Any depiction of or a live goose
 - A greenhouse (enclosure for growing plants)
 - Any amusement park (water parks count)
 - Advertisement for a musical event/concert